Rajpratik71/eucalyptus-wiki/HowTo-use-s3cmd-with-Eucalyptus.md

 ## Introduction

-The s3cmd tool is a simple command line tool that allows you to access AWS S3 and Eucalyptus Walrus.
+The s3cmd tool is a simple command line tool for accessing buckets in S3 (AWS) and Walrus (Eucalyptus).

 ## Installation